arunism/The-Data-Science-Learning-Hub/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE]() file for details.
+This project is created for educational purpose.
+Any kind of abuse can be subjected to copyright issues.